 NEAT is an innovative approach to weight loss and a healthy lifestyle, but do you know how to use it correctly to get results?
-Fasten your seatbelt and get ready to get some insight into a new technique to lose weight because this article holds all the information about approaching a healthy lifestyle with an exciting and not-so-talked-about technique called NEAT.
+So fasten your seatbelt and get ready to get some insight into a new technique to lose weight because this article holds all the information about approaching a healthy lifestyle with an exciting and not-so-talked-about process called NEAT.

-Non-exercise activity thermogenesis (NEAT) is a scientific term for the overall calories burned throughout daily activities.
+Non-exercise activity thermogenesis (NEAT) is a scientific term for daily calories burned.
 All the regular activities you do in a day are NEAT activities.
 The name sounds a bit fancy, but it includes all the simple activities like cooking, doing dishes, cleaning, walking, and even sleeping–Yeah, you heard it!

-Let’s get into a little ted-talk here and see what the NEAT principle is.
+Let’s get into some ted-talk here and see the NEAT principle.
 What does it do?
 And how is it helpful in burning fat?

 The Comprehensive Science Behind NEAT:

-To understand NEAT, first, look into how the body’s fat loss mechanism works.
+First, look into how the body’s fat loss mechanism works to understand NEAT.
 The amount of fat you lose depends on your energy expenditure.

 Let’s suppose you consume a certain amount of calories in a day.
-To lose weight, you will have to balance the number of calories consumed and the number of calories used.
+To lose weight, you must balance the number of calories consumed and the number of calories used.
 That’s where the energy balance equation comes in.

 As per the Equation: